 Tracking the performance of your website is the only way to know what’s working, what isn’t, and how you can improve moving forward.
 Google Analytics has long been the standard for tracking activity on your site, and that doesn’t seem like it will change anytime soon.
-What has changed, however, is the platform itself, as Google Analytics 4 has recently been released and is in the process of replacing the Universal Analytics platform that has been used for many years by millions of sites.
+What has changed, however, is the platform itself, as Google Analytics 4 has recently been released and is replacing the Universal Analytics platform that has been used for many years by millions of sites.

 As a site owner or operator, it’s important to understand the differences between the new Google Analytics 4 – or GA4 – and the traditional Universal Analytics – or UA.
 I’ll use this article to dive into the differences, so you can start using this powerful tool correctly from day one.

 Some Fundamental Differences

 - Event-based data collection.
 Perhaps the biggest change, and one that can be a little tricky to understand, is the shift toward measuring everything in terms of events.
 Previously, it was sessions that served as the core of Universal Analytics, and user actions like pageviews happened within those sessions.
 That has changed with GA4, so that now everything that happens on your site will be recorded as an event.

 - Easier to use (especially for power users).
 This one will be music to the ears of countless business owners and managers who have struggled for years to get UA to do what they needed.
 While it was a powerful tool in its own right, UA could be complex for those who don’t work with it all day, every day.
 GA4 promises an easier user experience for the business owner who wants to sort through the data to pull out useful insights.
 For power users, with GA4, exports from BigQuery are made accessible to all properties (for UA, this was limited to Analytics 360 properties).
 This allows you to transmit unprocessed events to BigQuery, which can subsequently be queried using SQL.
 If your usage of the function stays inside the BigQuery sandbox constraints, the function is free to use.